About moles

 Mole causes and risk factors

 Moles tend to run in families.
-If you have moles, your child might get some moles too.
+If you have a lot of moles, your child might end up with moles too.

-Children with light skin are more likely to have numerous moles than dark-skinned people.
+Children with light skin are more likely to have numerous moles than children with dark skin.

 There are some rare genetic conditions that are associated with a lot of moles.